 When I grew strawberries in my garden soil, armadillo bugs ate my strawberries.
 From then on I purchased 24″ Fiskars pots, put the pots on my deck, and planted in them.
 Happiness!
 That is, if I hadn’t added garden soil which apparently contained armadillo bugs, if too tiny to be easily seen at the time.

-2/25/2015 ~ Having discovered armadillo bugs so thick on the ground in my stored 24″ pot of potatoes that they looked like beans in a tin of unground coffee, I’ve begun to think about how they probably enrich garden soil by eating dead leaves (as well as tender plants) and composting as they go, so to speak.
+2/25/2015 ~ Having discovered armadillo bugs so thick on the ground in my stored 24″ pot of potatoes that they looked like coffee beans in a tin of unground coffee, I’ve begun to think about how they probably enrich garden soil by eating dead leaves (as well as tender plants) and composting as they go, so to speak.

 I’ve collected hundreds of them from the pot and as soon as it’s a little warmer outside, I’m going to release them under my ponderosa pine, though I doubt they eat the multitudinous needles.

 3/23/2015 ~ This morning several minutes passed without me seeing an armadillo bug in my 24″ pot of peas, collards, radishes, carrots and lettuce.
 I was overjoyed!
-I felt I’d finally gotten them all out: no more languishing seedlings with stems eaten nearly completely through.
+I felt I’d finally gotten them all out: no more languishing seedlings with stems eaten nearly through.